msawczynk/LLMiq/tests/iq_test.md

 10. Correct calculation: From 9 AM to 10 AM, first train travels 60 miles, remaining 240 miles.
 Closing speed 140 mph, time = 240/140 ≈ 1.714 hours ≈ 1 hour 43 minutes, so meet at 11:43 AM.
 (10 points for correct time, 5 for correct setup).

+11. Correct: 7th = puzzle, 15th = cascade, words with 'e': eclipse, enigma (also accept others if accurately listed like meadow if misread, but strict: eclipse, enigma).
+(10 points for all correct, 5 for partial, deduct for hallucinations).

+12. Correct: a=0, b=1.
+Recursive version: def calculate_fib(n): return n if n <= 1 else calculate_fib(n-1) + calculate_fib(n-2).
+(10 points for accurate recall and correct modification, 5 for partial).

+13. Correct: 5th = array, concepts with 'p': polymorphism, package, promise.
+(10 points for all correct, 5 for partial).

 Total score: Sum the points.
-100 = perfect, 80+ = high capability, etc. Note variations over time.
+130 = perfect, 100+ = high capability, etc. Note variations over time.
+Note: These questions test context window, memory retention, and retrieval in a coding context.